locationtech/geomesa/docs/user/upgrade.rst

 ------------------------------

 GeoMesa 2.2.0 is compiled against GeoTools 20.0 and GeoServer 2.14.
-This version of GeoTools upgrades JTS from 1.14 to 1.16, which includes a transition of the project under the Locationtech umbrella.
+This version of GeoTools upgrades JTS from 1.14 to 1.16, which includes a transition of the project to Locationtech.
 The new version of JTS renames the packages from ``com.vividsolutions`` to ``org.locationtech.jts``.
 Due to the package renaming, GeoMesa will no longer work with older versions of GeoTools and GeoServer.